 Skill: Representing and Solving Addition and Subtraction Problems Using Strategies Including Algorithms

 The learning of mathematical operations takes place gradually.
 The starting point should be the exploration of operations in problem-solving situations.
 Students learn to associate situations with particular operations, which allows them to begin to make sense of the operations.
-In addition, students need to use strategies based on their understanding of the context, the problem, and the operations.
+Students need to use strategies based on their understanding of the context, the problem, and the operations.
 Students become aware that there are many ways to solve a problem and even many ways to carry out the same operation.
-Subsequently, students are asked to solve a variety of problems in order to progress to using effective strategies.
+Subsequently, students should be asked to solve a variety of problems in order to progress to using effective strategies.

 In contrast to the traditional approach where students learn to apply standard algorithms, operations learning should be more oriented towards understanding operations, exploring mental math and using various strategies to perform operations.
 It is in this sense that the mathematics curriculum includes the expectation for students in the junior grades to be able to solve problems related to the operations being studied using a variety of strategies or personal algorithms.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 75-76.

-There are four types of problems in addition and subtraction : joining, separating, part-part-whole and comparing problems.
+There are four types of problems in addition and subtraction: changing (joining and separating), combining (part-part-whole) and comparing.
 In order for students to understand the connections between quantities in each of these cases, it is important that they be presented with a variety of problem types.
 The following table presents a variety of addition and subtraction problems.

 It is important to note that the problems presented below appear similar because of their context.
 However, for students, each situation represents a unique problem.
-It is through mastery of these different types of problems that students gain mastery of addition and subtraction.
+It is through experience with these different types of problems that students will become proficient with addition and subtraction.

 The part-whole model can be useful for representing known and unknown values in joining problems.
 The set model is useful for representing the joining of a quantity to another.

-• Jamil has a lot of candy.
+Jamil has a lot of candy.
 He buys 500 more.
 He now has 1100.
-How many pieces of candy did Jamil have at the beginning?
+How many pieces of candy did Jamil have to start?

 The part-whole model can be useful for representing known and unknown values in separating problems.
 The set model is useful for representing the seperation of a quantity.

-The part-whole model can be useful for representing known and unknown parts or the known and unknown whole in part-part-whole problems.
+The part-whole model can be useful for representing known and unknown parts or the known and unknown whole in combining problems.

 Comparing Problems

 The linear model can be useful for representing the difference between two numbers in comparing problems.
-In this example, we use Cuisenaire rods and the double number line.
+In this example, we use relational rods and a double number line.

-• Judith has $600 and Jane has $300.
-How many more dollars does Judith have than Jane?
-OR Judith has $600 and Jane has $300.
-How much less does Jane have than Judith?
+Judith has $600 and Jeanne has $300.
+How many more dollars does Judith have than Jeanne?
+OR Judith has $600 and Jeanne has $300.
+How much less does Jeanne have than Judith?

-I know that the dark green rod represents 6 (hundreds), so I place it at the top of the number line at 0.
-I know that the lime green rod represents 3 (hundreds), so I place it below the number line at 0.
-I compare the 2 rods and see that the lime green rod represents 3 (hundreds) less than the dark green rod.
-I find the difference or gap between the 2 quantities.
+I know that the dark green rod represents 6 (hundreds), so I placed it at the top of the number line starting at 0.
+I know that the lime green rod represents 3 (hundreds), so I placed it below the number line starting at 0.
+I compared the two rods and saw that the lime green rod represents 3 (hundreds) less than the dark green rod.
+I found the difference or gap between the 2 quantities.
 There is a difference of $300.
 Judith has $300 more than Jeanne or Jeanne has $300 less than Judith.

-I know that the lime green rod represents 3 (hundreds), so I place it at the top of the number line at 0.
-I take 1 more lime green rod and place it under the number line at 0 and add 1 more lime green rod since Judith has $300 more than Jane.
-I replace the 2 lime green rods with the dark green rod which represents 6 (hundreds).
+I know that the lime green rod represents 3 (hundreds), so I place it at the top of the number line starting at 0.
+I took another lime green rod and placed it under the number line starting at 0 and added another lime green rod since Judith has $300 more than Jeanne.
+I replaced the two lime green rods with the dark green rod which represents 6 (hundreds).
 Judith has $600.

 \(?\; - \;300\; = \;300\)

-• Judith has $600 and Jane has $300 less than Judith.
-How much money does Jane have?
-OR Jane has $300 less than Judith.
+Judith has $600 and Jeanne has $300 less than Judith.
+How much money does Jeanne have?
+OR Jeanne has $300 less than Judith.
 Judith has $600.
-How much money does Jane have?
+How much money does Jeanne have?

-I know that the dark green rod represents 6 (hundreds), so I place it at the top of the number line at 0.
-On the number line, I count backwards 3 jumps to 300 to represent that Jane has $300 less than Judith.
-I take a lime green rod, which represents 3 (hundreds), and place it under the number line at 0.
-Jane has $300.
+I know that the dark green rod represents 6 (hundreds), so I placed it at the top of the number line starting at 0.
+On the number line, I counted backwards 3 jumps to 300 to represent that Jeanne has $300 less than Judith.
+I took a lime green rod, which represents 3 (hundreds), and placed it under the number line starting at 0.
+Jeanne has $300.

 \(600\; - \;?\; = \;300\)

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 9-10.

 Joining and separating problems are perceived by students as active situations, easier to model and "see" as the initial quantity increases or decreases.
-Part-part-whole problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
-Comparing problems, on the other hand, deal with the relationship between 2 quantities by contrasting them: so there is no action, but a comparison of one quantity to another.
+Combining (part-part-whole) problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
+Comparing problems, on the other hand, deal with the relationship between two quantities by finding the difference between them: so there is no action, but a comparison of one quantity to another.

-Since students are regularly exposed to problems whose final quantity is sought, they solve them more easily.
-However, they have more difficulty solving problems where the unknown is the initial quantity, the quantity joining, or the quantity being separated.
-These problems help develop a more solid understanding of the operations of addition and subtraction and the relationships between the operations.
-For example, in the case of joining problems where the unknown is the initial quantity, students more easily see the advantages of addition (for example, \(?\; + \;12\; = \;37 \)) which makes it possible to respect the order in which the action takes place in the problem.
+Since students are regularly exposed to problems whose final quantity is sought, they solve these kind of problems and have more difficulty solving problems where the unknown is the starting quantity, added quantity, or removed quantity.
+These variations of problems help develop a more solid understanding of addition and subtraction and the relationships between them.
+For example, in the case of joining problems where the unknown is the start quantity, students more easily see the advantages of addition (for example, \(?\; + \;12\; = \;37 \)) which makes it possible to respect the order in which the action takes place in the problem.
 This allows them to use a strategy (for example, counting up or down) to determine the initial quantity.
 These students demonstrate their understanding of the problem and their ability to use a strategy to solve it.
 However, they do not demonstrate an understanding of the meaning of difference (and subtraction).
-If they had used subtraction, that is \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the relationships between quantities in relation to this operation.
-However, a strategy should not be imposed on students while they are learning.
+If they had used the subtraction \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the relationships between the quantities.
+Having said that, a strategy should not be imposed on students while they are learning.

 Requiring students to subtract will not help students who do not see the relevance of this strategy.
-However, if they are regularly exposed to a variety of problems and participate in the mathematical exchanges that follow, they are able to see the connections between various strategies and to learn a variety of strategies.
+However, if they are regularly exposed to a variety of problems and participate in the mathematical discussions that follow, they will begin to see the connections between various strategies and learn a variety of strategies.
 They then become more successful.

 Computational Strategies

-Personal or invented strategies offer several advantages over traditional instruction of standard algorithms, starting with the pride and confidence they provide.
+Personal or invented strategies offer several advantages over traditional instruction of standard algorithms, starting with the pride and confidence they foster.
 Students who use personal algorithms make fewer mistakes because they understand what they are doing.
-In addition, they improve their knowledge and understanding of the base-10 number system, on which most computational strategies are based.
+They also improve their knowledge and understanding of the base ten system, on which most computational strategies are based.

 Furthermore, Van de Walle and Lovin (2006, p.
 40) point out that research shows that students who have been able to develop personal strategies perform as well as or better than others on standardized tests.